manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 01: Provision non-relational Azure Data Services.md

 3. On the New page, select Azure Cosmos DB.

     ![select cosmosdb](media/select-cosmosdb.png "select cosmosdb")

+4. On the select API Option, select the **Core (SQL)**.

-4. On the Create Azure Cosmos DB Account page, on the Basics tabs, enter the details of the account using the values in the following table, and then select Review + create:
+5. On the Create Azure Cosmos DB Account page, on the Basics tabs, enter the details of the account using the values in the following table, and then select Review + create:

     | Field | Value |
     | --- | --- |